29 Notable alumni of

 -

-Marino H. "The Godfather" Casem was an American college football coach and athletic administrator.
-He served as the head coach at Alabama State University (1963), Alcorn State University (1964–1985), and Southern University (1987–1988, 1992), compiling a career record of 159–93–8.
+Marino H. "The Godfather" Casem was an American college football coach and athletics administrator.
+He served as the head football coach at Alabama State University (1963), Alcorn State University (1964–1985), and Southern University (1987–1988, 1992), compiling a career head coaching record of 159–93–8.
 Casem's Alcorn State Braves teams won four black college national championships and seven Southwestern Athletic Conference (SWAC) titles.
 Casem also served as the athletic director at Alcorn State from 1966 to 1986 and at Southern from 1986 to 1999.
 He was inducted into the College Football Hall of Fame in 2003.

 -